bekaarcoder/notes-app-ts/README.md

 -   **CRUD Operations:** Create, read, update, and delete notes.
 -   **User Authentication:** Utilizes express-session for secure user authentication.
 -   **Password Reset:** Nodemailer integration for secure password reset functionality.
+-   **State Management (React Context API)** Handles the state of the logged-in user for a seamless user experience.
 -   **Responsive UI:** Developed with Bootstrap for a seamless user experience.

 ## Technologies Used